eleijonmarck/dicommunify/README.md

 * Preprocess the data using datapreprocessing module
 * all models will be stored inside models folder

+#### isntallatio nof tensorflow and running any model

+* Follow the instructions for installation of the tensorflow environment from here [docker installation](https://docs.docker.com/engine/installation/#supported-platforms)
+ * run from the command line ```docker run -it -p 8888:8888 tensorflow/tensorflow```
+ * upload the image_classification notebook

 ## TODO

-* create dataset with samples and labels (x,y)
+[x] create dataset with samples and labels (x,y)
-* train a model for classifying at least with > 80 % accuracy and more precision than recall
+[x] train a model for classifying at least with > 80 % accuracy and more precision than recall
-* create dicommunify.dataset class with method xray FOR importing our dataset that we create

 Project Organization
 ------------